 In 2014 the Vermont Legislature passed sweeping changes to net metering laws through Act 99.
 As part of the Act, the Legislature also ordered the PUC to issue a draft rule, which it did in 2016, requiring all Vermont electric utilities to draft new metering tariffs.
 The changes affected existing net metering systems and new systems installed after January 1, 2017.
 The PUC issued an order in August 2016 summarizing changes to the net metering program.
 WEC filed its Net Metering tariff in October 2016 to comply with the new net metering rules.
-It amended this filling in January 2017 based on feedback from the PUC to WEC's October filing.
+It amended this filling in January 2017 based on feedback from the PUC to WEC's October filling.
 In its tariff WEC converted its Grid Service Fee plan participants (those members with net metered generation installed after July 2014) to its Legacy plan structure to comply with the PUC rule making.
 After 10 years of operation, all pre-existing systems (those installed prior to January 1, 2017) will be paid the statewide blended rate per the new PUC rules.
 Until the end of this 10-year period those legacy participants will be paid at WEC's highest energy block rate in its retail rate design.

-As of December 31, 2023, WEC had 893 members totaling 7359 kW of generation capacity signed up under existing net metering programs, which represents approximately 42% of WEC's 2023 peak load level.
-The amount of energy produced from net metered systems equals roughly 11% of WEC's 2023 annual energy needs.
+As of December 31, 2024, WEC had 962 members totaling 8,543 kW of generation capacity signed up under existing net metering programs.
+The amount of energy produced from net metered systems equals roughly 6.8% of WEC's 2024 annual energy needs.
 The level of net metering in WEC territory poses a financial and operational challenge for WEC.
-After benefits from net metering are considered, the activity represents a more than \$1 million cost shift on to non-net-metering members, or roughly a 5.6 percent rate impact.
+After benefits from net metering are considered, the activity represents a more than \$1 million cost shift on to non-net-metering members, or roughly a 4.4% rate impact.
 Given that net metering solar typically produces at times of the year and the day when power demands for WEC are lower, that power is less likely now to reduce peak loads.